msupply-foundation/conforma-server/documentation/Database-Schema-Permission.md

 ## Database Area description: Permission

 ### Definition
-To define what applications have what actions available for what user.
-We like to define the permission definition using: Who, how and what.
+To define permissions with actionables for the user over an application templates.

-Who => Is the `permission_name`, which describes the type of action and user associated.
+We like to define the permissions definition using: Who, how and what.
-How => Is the `permission_policy`.
-What actions the user with this permission can make.
+Who => Is the `permission_name`, which describes the type of action to be associated with users.
-What => Is the `template_permission` that connects a permission with a application or section.
+How => Is the `permission_policy` or how the user that has this permission can interact with an application template (through actions).

-Before any user are included the permissions can be already created.
-The permission definition consists in the `permission_policy` and the `permission_name`.
-Then what will link a permission to a application is the `template_permission`.
+What => Is the `template_permission` that connects some permission with an application template or section of an application template.

-Later on the `permission_join` is used to grant the permission to a user or user in a company.
+Before any user is included, permissions can be created.
+The permission definition consists only on the `permission_policy` and the `permission_name`.
+And then what links this permission with an application template is the `template_permission`, and after the permission is granted to a user (or a user in a company) what links this permission with an user is the `permission_join`.

-After the user grated a permission to do a certain action on applications/sections of the application, these actions will be displayed in the system.
-There are also SQL policies created to restrict areas of the database that users have access (based on permissions).
+If the user is grated a permission to do a certain action on an applications/sections of the application, this action will be displayed in the system.
+There are also SQL policies that get created to restrict areas of the database that users have access to (based on the same permissions).

 ## Tables
 * **permission policy**
-The `name` and `description` of the poliicy helps the user identify the policy details.
+The `name` and `description` of the poliicy helps the Admin users identify the policy details.
 The `rules` will define exactly what actions will be allowed on the linked application.
-The `type` is the action type, that would be one of the options: `'Apply'`, `'Review'`, `'Assign'`, ...(few more to be added).
+The `type` is the action type, that should be one of the options: `'Apply'`, `'Review'`, `'Assign'`, ...(few more to be added).
-The `default_restrictions` is similar to `restrictions` from the template permission.
-Basically from the whole set of possibilities that the `rules` should allow the user to make actions on a application template, the restrictions will limit when these actions can be done.
+The `default_restrictions` is similar to `restrictions` (on the **template permission**).
+Basically from the whole set of possibilities that the `rules` allow the user to make via actions on an application, the restrictions will limit when these actions can be done.
 More detailed description of template permissions coming soon: `rules`.

 * **permission name**
 The `policy_id` links to the permission policy.
-The `name` should be a short very descriptive name of a generic permission (not based on a individual application template).
+The `name` should be a short very descriptive name of a generic permission (not based on an individual application template).

 * **permission join**
 The `permission_name` links to the permission name.